insurgent-lab/javascript-lib-template/README.md

   - [create a SonarCloud token](https://sonarcloud.io/account/security) and add it to your repository secrets as `SONAR_TOKEN`.
 - [add the Renovate app to your repository](https://github.com/apps/renovate/installations/select_target).
 - [add the Step Security app to your repository](https://github.com/apps/stepsecurity-actions-security/installations/select_target)
+- download and import [these two rulesets](https://github.com/insurgent-lab/.github/tree/a7f30280e0a06511f34b78b1692c26bf2020ce35/rulesets) to your repository.
 - make sure you [enabled your Discord server's widget](https://shields.io/badges/discord)
 - if your library is a development dependency, add `--save-dev` or `-D` to the **Installation** section.
 - run `npm run lint:fix`.